marcenacp/marcenacp.github.io/content/indexing-in-database.md

 Hello, Mr. Stuart!
 The goal of this article will be to retrieve the record `RANDOM_ID` (aka `Bobby Stuart`) using different techniques.
 To benchmark all these techniques, a Python decorator keeps track of time.
 The following decorator takes care of:

-- calling the functions 10 times to make sure we average the execution time on several calls to be statistically pertinent;
+- calling the functions ten times to make sure we average the execution time on several calls to be statistically pertinent;
 - computing the mean execution time and printing it back to the user.

 ```python